-Jagdish Singh (55), DIN: 00042258, was appointed as a Non-Executive Director on the Board of the Company on 16th April, 2016.
+Jagdish Singh (56), DIN: 00042258, was appointed as a Non-Executive Director on the Board of the Company on 16th April, 2016.
 A Commerce Graduate and a Chartered Accountant, Singh joined ITC Limited (ITC) in the year 1990.
-During these 31 years, he has held various positions in the finance function.
+Over the last three decades, he has held various positions in the Finance, Accounting and Internal Audit functions.
 He started his career in Treasury and moved as Corporate Accountant, Commercial Manager at Cigarette factory at Munger, and Head of Finance at ITC Essentra Limited.
-He was the Head of Treasury of ITC between 2005 and 2015, and is presently the Head of Finance at ITC's Hotels Division.
+He was the Head of Treasury between 2005 and 2015 and then was appointed as the Head of Finance at ITC's Hotels